 Beyond returning to profitability, refocusing its portfolio and growing its operations, Vodafone is famous for its generous dividend and share repurchase programs.
 At the time of writing, Vodafone offered a mouthwatering 6.12% dividend yield, with no stated intentions to cut it.

 Beyond dividends, Vodafone has carried out several billion-euro share buybacks in the past, highlighting its commitment to shareholders.
-As such, Vodafone shares have a strong income component that many investors will greatly enjoy.

 5. Direct exposure to the fast-growing Indian market